Business

 Regulatory framework: NT Department of Infrastructure, Planning and Logistics

-Golf carts are not required to have registration as they are only permitted for use within golf course areas, private property and areas surrounding a golf course such as a car park or footpath within the golf course.
+Golf carts in the Northern Territory do not require registration, as they are only permitted within golf course areas, private property, and surrounding areas such as car parks or footpaths within the golf course.
 A driver must hold a valid driver's licence to operate a golf cart in the NT.

-In the Northern Territory, you don't need to register a golf cart if you're only driving it within a golf course area.
-You should also follow the golf course or land owner's rules, and you must not travel along any roads other than those listed.
+Operators must follow the golf course or land owner's rules and must not travel along any roads other than those specifically listed.

 The NT's light-touch registration approach does not reduce WHS obligations.
 Fleet managers in the NT still carry full duty-of-care responsibilities under the NT Work Health and Safety (National Uniform Legislation) Act 2011.